How to pay international contractors in Georgia [2024]

 There are lots of benefits to hiring self-employed contractors in Georgia, whether it’s in Tbilisi or beyond.
 After all, Georgia ranks 7th in the world for ease of doing business and 1st in their region, according to a 2019 World Bank study

-However, complying with Georgia's labor laws can be complex and requires different steps than hiring Georgian full-time employees to avoid misclassification.
+However, complying with Georgia's labor laws can be complex and requires international companies to take different steps than hiring Georgian full-time employees to avoid misclassification.

 Learn how to correctly classify independent contractors and pay them according to Georgia's local laws and Labor Code in this step-by-step guide.